almirredzic/termsynth/README.md

 * pitchwheel - MIDI pitch wheel value normalized to (-1.0, 1.0) range
 * midinote - MIDI note value (0, 127)

+***Note:*** The 'source' parameter and the 'input:' are mutually exclusive. if both are specified, value from the 'input:' will be used.

+---

 ####number
 ***Meaning:*** Number of the MIDI controller